BIOGEOGRAPHIC INFORMATION & OBSERVATION SYSTEM

 Establishing the System

 The idea of a general biological observations database has been around for over a decade, and our need for access to this type of information has grown.
 BIOS is based on principles first defined in a two-year study called Uniform Field Observation Data Management Strategy (UFO).
 The broad UFO structure came to the fore in the development of the CEQA and 1600 project tracking databases.
-UFO was designed to track geospatial data as well as attribute data, and was combined with ESRI's ArcIMS to create BIOS.
+UFO was designed to track geospatial data as well as attribute data, and was combined initially with ESRI's ArcIMS to create BIOS.

 BIOS provides a statewide, integrated information management tool for biological field data.
 In the collection and warehousing of datasets, BIOS follows the premise that complete uniformity among all biological databases is unattainable (and undesirable).
 BIOS, therefore, seeks to identify common themes, to allow for logical data groupings, and to utilize general levels at which datasets can be standardized.
 In this way BIOS allows data from disparate sources to be collected and considered jointly, exploiting similarities, while allowing for variation in content and focus.